Best Developmental Toys for Babies 0 to 3 Months - Baby Chick

 Share

-Best Developmental Toys for Babies 0-3 Months Old
+Best Developmental Toys for Babies 0 to 3 Months

 1. Activity Gym

 Spending time on the floor is incredibly beneficial for your baby.
-Any developmental expert will tell you that tummy time is essential for developing a wide range of skills, and your baby should get some form of tummy time every day.
+Tummy time, in particular, helps build strength and supports a wide range of developmental skills.
+Your baby should get some form of tummy time every day.

-This floor mat is one we used with all three of our babies, and I love it for many reasons.
-All the manipulatives are moveable, so you can customize them and change them up to your baby’s interest.
-This mat will entertain your baby, whether on her back, tummy, or even crawling.
+This activity gym is one we used with all three of our babies, and I love it for many reasons.
+All the manipulatives are movable, so you can customize them to suit your baby’s interests.
+This mat will entertain your baby, whether on her back, on her tummy, or even while she’s crawling.
 You can even take the toys on the go and attach them to their car seat or stroller.
-Plus, the musical toy that is attached plays the sweetest music.
+Plus, the attached musical toy plays the sweetest music.
 It’s no secret that musical toys can get on parents’ nerves, so it’s essential to have toys you can tolerate for hours.

 2. Baby Paper